graphile-contrib/pg-omit-archived/README.md

       customPgOmitArchived("draft"), // e.g. draft vs published
     ],
     graphileBuildOptions: {
-      // Options for 'archived':
+      /* -------- Options for 'archived' -------- */
-      pgArchivedColumnName: "is_archived", // boolean column -> checked as "IS NOT TRUE"
+      // Boolean column -> checked as "IS NOT TRUE":
+      pgArchivedColumnName: "is_archived",
-      pgArchivedColumnImpliesVisible: false, // when true, hide; when false, visible
+      // When true, hide; when false, visible:
+      pgArchivedColumnImpliesVisible: false,
+      // Only add includeArchived to tables with is_archived column:
+      pgArchivedRelations: false,

-      // Options for 'deleted':
+      /* -------- Options for 'deleted' -------- */
-      pgDeletedColumnName: "deleted_at", // non-boolean column -> checked as "IS NULL"
+      // Non-boolean column -> checked as "IS NULL":
+      pgDeletedColumnName: "deleted_at",
+      // Also add includeDeleted to tables which belong to a table with
+      // deleted_at column:
+      pgArchivedRelations: true,

-      // Options for 'template':
+      /* -------- Options for 'template' -------- */
       pgTemplateColumnName: "is_template",

-      // Options for 'draft':
+      /* -------- Options for 'draft' -------- */
-      pgDraftColumnName: "is_published", // Column name doesn't have to match keyword name
+      // Column name doesn't have to match keyword name:
+      pgDraftColumnName: "is_published",
-      pgDraftColumnImpliesVisible: true, // When true -> published -> visible; when false -> unpublished -> hiddel
+      // When true -> published -> visible; when false -> unpublished -> hidden
+      pgDraftColumnImpliesVisible: true,
     },
     /* ☝️☝️☝️ */
   }),